Prabuddha07/Prabuddha07/README.md

 - 👋 Hi, I’m Prabuddha
-- 👀 I’m interested in Blochkchain development and web development
+- 👀 I’m interested in Blockchain development and web development
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on any project
 - 📫 you can contact me on quantum1856@gmail.com